 BTECs are work-related qualifications suitable for a wide range of students, built to accommodate the needs of employers and allow progression to university.
 They provide a more practical, real-world approach to learning alongside a key theoretical background.
 In the sixth form, they can be taken alongside other A levels and are recognised by colleges, universities, employers and professional bodies across the United Kingdom and in over 100 countries worldwide.
 BTECs have been around for over 25 years, their reputation is second to none and they continue to grow and develop.

-The diploma (double) award is the equivalent of two A levels, the subsidiary diploma is the equivalent of one A level.
+The level 3 national diploma award is the equivalent of two A levels, the level 3 extended certificate is the equivalent of one A level.

 Students must bear in mind that both A levels and BTECs are all two year courses and as such involve a full commitment over the whole course.
 It is expected that students will successfully complete Year 12 in order to progress to Year 13.

 GCSE Post 16 courses